 Crap CCleaner or CCleaner is one popular software.
-It has been used by millions to optimize the speed and to enhance the performance of their systems.
+Millions of user use it to optimize the speed and to enhance the performance of their systems.
 According to the reports by Cisco Talos, the same software was hacked in recent times.
 The idea was to deliver the malware directly to its users.
-Since the official launch of the application, there are in total two billion downloads with a database of two million active users who were infected by the malware.
+Since the official launch of the application, there are in total two billion downloads with a database of two million active users.
+And the malware infected them.
 This incident may also execute other suspicious software like ransomware and keyloggers.

 The developers of the company also confirmed the attack.
-However, there is no information about downloading any external software which was triggered by the software itself.
+However, there is no information about downloading any external software which software itself triggered.
 The malware was designed to collect some specific information about the user.

 - The personal name of the computer

-- Number of software which has been installed in your computer
+- Number of software which you have installed in your computer

 - The list of running processes

 - MAC addresses of first three network adapters